ScreamingOranges/iCueConnect-API/readme.md

 3. Click **More info**, then click **Run anyway**.
     > Note: Your antivirus may not recognize this application and delete it thinking it is a threat.
 In this case you will need to whitelist the application.
 4. Since this is the first time the application is being run, it will prompt you for your Pusher Key.
-Enter the key without the quotation marks.
+Enter the key **without the quotation marks**.
     > Note: If you enter an incorrect key, simply go into the iCueConnect folder that we created earlier, delete the **data.json** file, and run the iCueConnect.exe again.
 5. Click "OK" and iCueConnect.exe will run in the background.
     > Note: The application can be accessed from the windows system tray.